mattermost/docs/source/install/trouble_mysql.rst

 same for all supported distributions.
 You must create a ``mattermost`` database and a ``mattermost`` database user.
-Failure to create these database objects or improperly referencing them from the Mattermost configuration file, ``/opt/mattermost/config/config.json``, prevents Mattermost from starting.
+Failure to create these database objects or improperly referencing them from the Mattermost configuration file prevents Mattermost from starting.
 The troubleshooting tips given here deal with these specific issues.

 Before proceeding, confirm that your MySQL server is running.
 You can do